-Lee bounds, however, are often too wide to yield meaningful economic insights and its ability to incorporate covariate information is limited.\footnote{He proposes that weakly tighter bounds than the unconditional bounds can be obtained by averaging the group-specific effects, weighted by covariate density.
-However, in practice, discretization is necessary for continuous covariates, and handling a large number of covariates is often infeasible. \cite{semenova2023generalized} generalizes Lee’s approach to a high-dimensional setting.} \cite{honore2020selection} (henceforth HH) later demonstrated that $\beta$ is partially identified in \eqref{eq: heckman selection model} without distributional assumptions on $(V, \varepsilon)$ and in the absence of exclusion restrictions.
-The HH model, serves as a semiparametric alternative to Lee's, provides tighter bounds than Lee bounds, as it imposes additional structural assumptions.
+\cite{honore2020selection} (HH henceforth) later demonstrated that $\beta$ in \eqref{eq: heckman selection model} is set identified without joint normality and exclusion restrictions.
+The HH model serves as a semiparametric alternative to Lee's and provides tighter bounds than Lee bounds, as it imposes additional assumptions.